Need to talk? Call 1800 882 436.

 • Allow the area time to air dry if the weather is not too cold.

-• If wee or poo gets on the stump, you can use a mild soap to help clean it off.
+• If wee or poo gets on the stump, you can use a mild soap and water to help clean it off.

-How long does my baby’s belly button take to heal?
+How long will my baby’s belly button take to heal after the cord stump falls off?

-How can I tell if my baby’s cord is infected?
+How can I tell if my baby’s belly button is infected?

 Signs of an infection of the belly button may include: